Understanding Types of Research – With Example

 It is a type of investigation which mainly involves a mixture of Qualitative and Quantitative research.
 It includes a mixture of images and words.

 What are the characteristics of research?

-- A systematic technique to capturing correct data is used in good research.
-When making observations or drawing conclusions, researchers must follow a code of ethics and conduct.
+- A systematic technique for capturing correct data is used in good research.
+When making observations or concluding, researchers must follow a code of ethics and conduct.